2021: The Courage to TryA very personal reflection on my work in 2021.

 - Test your idea in 280 characters

-- Building faster feedback loops for writing in public
+- Building faster learning loops for writing in public

 - Learn to be irresponsible